Making and canning your own jam is also quite easy.

 Step 5 - Measure out the sugar

 Depending upon which type of jam you're making (strawberry, blackberry, raspberry, apricot, peach, grape, etc.) you will need to use a different amount of sugar, jam and pectin.
 The precise measurements are found in each and every box of pectin sold.
-For most fruit; like berries, with the low sugar pectin, you'll need 4 cups of sugar.
+For most fruit; like berries, with the low sugar pectin, you will need 4 cups of sugar.
 With regular pectin, about 7 cups of sugar.
-Mix the dry pectin with about 1/4 cup of sugar and keep this separate from the rest of the sugar.
+Mix the dry pectin with about 1/4 cup of sugar and Keep this separate from the rest of the sugar.
+If you are not using sugar, you will just have to stir more vigorously to prevent the pectin from clumping.
 This helps to keep the pectin from clumping up and allows it to mix better!

 Step 6 - Mix the berries with the pectin and cook to a full boil

 Why use pectin?
 You may run into grandmotherly types who sniff "I never used pectin!" at you.
 Well, sure, and their generation took a horse and buggy to work, died of smallpox and ate canned meat and green beans that tastes like wet newspapers.
 Old fashioned ways are not always better nor healthier.
 Pectin, which occurs naturally in fruit, is what makes the jam "set" or thicken.
 The pectin you buy is just natural apple pectin, more concentrated.
 Using pectin dramatically reduces the cooking time, which helps to preserve the vitamins and flavor of the fruit, and uses much less added sugar.
-But, hey, if you want to stand there and stir for hours, cooking the flavor away, who am I to stop you! :) We can probably find an old foot-pedal operated drill for the dentist to use when he fixes the cavities in your teeth from the extra sugar you'll need to add, too...
+But, hey, if you want to stand there and stir for hours, cooking the flavor away, who am I to stop you! :) Having said that, there are some fruits that have naturally high amounts of pectin (see this page for a list) and they simply don't need much or even any padded pectin.

 Lids: put the lids into a pan of hot water for at least several minutes; to soften up the gummed surface and clean the lids.